-A user is simply a role with the ability to login (the role has the
+A user is a role with the ability to log in (the role has the

-attribute, Cloud SQL uses the terms "role" and "user" interchangeably.
+so Cloud SQL uses the terms "role" and "user" interchangeably.
+However, if

-you create a role with the client, it does not necessarily
+you create a role with the client, it does not necessarily have the

 All SQL Server users must have a password.
-You cannot login with a user that does not have a password.
+Thus, you cannot log in with a user that lacks a password.

-Because Cloud SQL for SQL Server is a managed service, it restricts access to certain system procedures and tables that require advanced privileges.
-In Cloud SQL, customers cannot create or have access to users with superuser attributes.
+Cloud SQL for SQL Server is a managed service, so it restricts access to certain system stored procedures and tables that require advanced privileges.
+In Cloud SQL, you cannot create or have access to users with superuser permissions.